vegos/amnvolt_v3_firmware/FT8_Receiving/README.md

 For field use, voice reception and ease of use, the Tecsun PL-660 stands out: reliable, user-friendly, with a large display, dedicated buttons, and strong, high-quality audio.

 For portability, the MiniATS series shines.
 Despite its small size, it does not lack features - on the contrary, with existing firmwares it can even decode RTTY/CW natively.
-It offers good battery autonomy with a built-in lithium cell, headphone output (V1 is missing heaphone amplifier that is present to next versions), and in V3/V3S models, a High-Z antenna input.
+It offers good battery autonomy with a built-in lithium cell, headphone output (V1 is missing headphone amplifier that is present to next versions), and in V3/V3S models, a High-Z antenna input.
 The MiniATS is a tiny yet capable receiver with a color display, ideal for lightweight portable operation.